smlsvnssn/ouml/README.md

 Lightens `Colour` by a percentage of `amount`.

+#### Colour.palette( colourspace? = 'oklab' ) → [Colours]

+Returns a palette of 11 colours from light to dark, based on the current colour.
+Both chroma and lightness get adjusted to create a harmonious scale, so the exact original colour might not exist in the list.

-#### Colour.gradient( clr, type? = 'linear', rotation? = 0, position? = [0.5, 0.5], colourspace? = 'oklab' ) → css gradient string
+#### Colour.gradient( clr: Colour | cssString | Colour[], type? = 'linear', rotation? = 0, position? = [0.5, 0.5], colourspace? = 'oklab' ) → css gradient string

 A simple wrapper around css gradient strings, letting you create dynamic gradients easily.

 `clr` can be either a css string, a `Colour`, or an array of `Colour`s.
 The current color is included at the start of the gradient.

 Supports a subset of gradient options.
 Works for `'linear'`, `'radial'` and `'conic'` gradients. `position` has no effect on linear gradients, and `rotation` has no effect on radial gradients.
-There's no support for positonal values for colours, all colours are added linearly.
+There's no support for positional values for colours, all colours are added linearly.
 For fancier gradients, [roll your own](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_images/Using_CSS_gradients)!

 A simple gradient from blackish to whiteish: